 ESOL Levels 1 through 3 are non-credit classes.
-Levels 4 and 5 can be taken as non-credit or credit classes.
-Levels 6 through 8 are credit classes.
-You can apply twenty-four credits of ESOL classes to an associate degree.
+Levels 4 through 6 can be taken as non-credit or credit classes.
+(The Level 6 non-credit classes won’t be available until Summer Term 2021.)
+Levels 7 and 8 are credit classes.
+You can apply 24 credits of ESOL classes to an associate degree.

 The cost of ESOL classes ranges from a moderate fee to full college tuition.
 If you need help paying, see the non-credit waivers at the bottom of this page.